sweet-delights/hybrid-platforms-conductor/README.md

 SSH executor options:
     -d, --debug                      Activate verbose logs
-    -g, --gateway-user USER_NAME     Name of the gateway user to be used by the gateways.
+    -g, --ssh-gateway-user USER      Name of the gateway user to be used by the gateways.
 Can also be set from environment variable ti_gateway_user.
 Defaults to ubradm.
-    -m, --max-threads NBR            Set the number of threads to use for concurrent queries (defaults to 16) -s, --show-commands              Display the SSH commands that would be run instead of running them -u, --ssh-user USER_NAME         Name of user to be used in SSH connections (defaults to platforms_ssh_user or USER environment variables)
+    -m, --max-threads NBR            Set the number of threads to use for concurrent queries (defaults to 16) -s, --show-commands              Display the SSH commands that would be run instead of running them -u, --ssh-user USER              Name of user to be used in SSH connections (defaults to platforms_ssh_user or USER environment variables)
     -w, --password                   If used, then expect SSH connections to ask for a password.
     -y GATEWAYS_CONF_NAME,           Name of the gateways configuration to be used.
 Can also be set from environment variable ti_gateways_conf.
 Defaults to munich.
         --gateways-conf